 After 15 years of managing teams in IT, Communications and Marketing, I decided to pursue my newly found passion and started a leadership consulting business called GIVE Leadership.

 I was inspired by the positive results I experienced in the quality of my own leadership and the teams I was leading when I started applying many of the leadership tools I had learned over my career.

 I was proud to let others know that I had finally found my calling.

-Helping others understand and apply tools to assist, motivate and inspire others, did not seem like work to me.
-I was finally experiencing what so many coaches and thought leaders advice others to do.
+Helping others understand and apply tools to assist, motivate and inspire others did not seem like work to me.
+I was finally experiencing what so many coaches and thought leaders advise others to do.

 Do What You Love and Never Work a Day in Your Life